CMMC SSP Implementation 2026: Expert Tactics from a CCP

 | Static POA&M | POA&M fed from vulnerability and config findings |

-This reduces last-minute scrambles and gives assessors confidence that the SSP reflects the current environment.
+That reduces last-minute scrambles and gives assessors confidence that your SSP matches the real environment.

-For DoD contractors, CMMC isn’t just a hurdle; it’s a tactical requirement.
-As a CCP, my recommendation is to start with the SSP as your foundation.
-If your documentation is robust and evidence-backed, the assessment becomes a formality rather than a crisis.
+For DoD contractors, CMMC isn't just a hurdle it's a tactical requirement.
+I start with the SSP as the foundation.
+When your documentation is solid and evidence-backed, the assessment becomes a formality instead of a crisis.